vivrichards600/AutomatedVisualTesting/README.md

 ```
 ## Debugging when tests fail

-When your tets fail because results were not as expected, the framework will take screenshots of the expected image (regardless where you check via url, pdf page etc), it will also produce an image displaying where the differences were found and place these images in the TestData folder.
+When your tets fail because results were not as expected, the framework will take screenshots of what it actually compared as well as an image displaying where the differences were found.
+The directory where these images are stored are configurable on the app.config.

 ## Settings
 The app.config contains various settings to enable you to specify: